 - Once the items you want to order from your vendor are selected, click the Create PO button.

-- iPoint will prompt you to verify the vendor you are ordering from.
+- iPoint will prompt you to verify the vendor where you are placing the order.

 - Now iPoint will create the Purchase Order for the vendor chosen and the selected items. – We go into more details on the Purchase Order itself here.

 Alternately, you can add the selected product to an existing purchase order by clicking the .
-This will open a pop-up window displaying all the available Purchase Orders for a particular vendor.
+This button opens a pop-up window displaying all the available Purchase Orders for a particular vendor.

 - Choose the desired vendor from the Select Vendor dropdown.

-- All available purchase orders are available.
-A Purchase Order is available if it is not marked as Submitted, which is the iPoint indicator that the PO has been sent to the vendor.
+- All available purchase orders are available as long as they are not marked as Submitted, which is the iPoint indicator that the PO has been sent to the vendor.

 - Click the Add to PO button, and the system will add the selected items to the PO you just chose.

-- Clicking the red View PO button will open the PO without adding the selected items so you can verify which PO you are adding the product to.
+- Clicking the red View PO button opens the PO without adding the selected items.